belgattitude/soluble-japha/README.md

 - PHP version and ecosystem

-    - PHP7, HHVM ready.
+    - PHP7, HHVM ready (PHP 5.5+ supported).
     - Installable with composer
-    - Compliant with latests standards: psr0, psr2, psr4
+    - Compliant with latests standards: PSR-2, PSR-3, PSR-4

 - Enhancements

+    - Namespace introduced.
     - Removed global namespace pollution (java_* functions)
     - Removed global variables, functions and unscoped statics.
     - No more get_last_exception...
 (All exceptions are thrown with reference to context)